phetdam/bac-advanced-ml/README.rst

    master/bac_advanced_ml_logo.png
    :alt: BAC Advanced ML logo

-A repository of lectures and exercises for the `BAC Advanced Team`__\ 's intro to machine learning curriculum.
+A repository of lectures and exercises on machine learning fundamentals.

+Originally, the first seven lectures were written for the `BAC Advanced Team`__\ 's intro to machine learning curriculum, but since my graduation, I have decided to keep producing lectures and exercises at my own leisure for educational value.
+After all, teaching others is in itself a method of testing one's own knowledge.

 .. __: https://sternbac.org/insightteam.html

-The source code in the repository is structured within a Python package.
+Source code in this repository is structured within a Python package.

 Contents